-These same tasks prevent business owners from doing what they really want to do.
-Things like building new business strategies, focusing on their customers, or innovating to adapt to the “new normal.”
+But these same tasks prevent business owners from doing what they really want to do.
+Things like building new business strategies, focusing on their customers, or innovating their products and services.
+Despite this, delegation is still one of the biggest challenges for small business owners.

 If you struggle with delegation, you’re certainly not alone.
 Many small business owners see delegation as a relinquishing of power or leadership.
 But the opposite is true.
 Delegation frees up more time for you to work on growing a successful business, improving your leadership skills, and building an efficient team.
 Effective delegation can give your employees confidence and make them feel more invested in your business.